jyanglab/jyanglab.github.io/_posts/2017-05-01-data-plans.md

 ### NCBI SRA

 At the end, we have to submit the data to NCBI anyway.
-It would hurt to submit as soon as you get your data.
+It would not hurt to submit as soon as you get your data.
 And NCBI SRA allows you to publish your data at a later time.

 ```
 ### use ascp to upload and download